Undergraduate BME Minor

-The School of Biomedical Engineering offers undergraduate students who are in good academic standing the opportunity to earn credits in an interdisciplinary studies minor program to complement their primary major.
+The School of Biomedical Engineering offers undergraduate students who are in good academic standing the opportunity to earn credits in a minor program to complement their primary major.
 This 21-credit minor is open to all majors.
 It is designed to introduce you to biomedical engineering and strengthen your skills in engineering and science.
-The program provides a solid foundation in biomedical engineering and life sciences, as well as a familiarity with the clinical environment.
+The program provides a solid foundation in biomedical engineering and life sciences, as well as a familiarity with clinical environments.

 This minor is a great option for students to make their medical school application stand out!
-In fact, many students earn credits in this program to be a more competitive graduate, medical, or law school applicant.
-Graduates of the program are also more competitive candidates for positions in the biomedical engineering industry, one of the fastest growing industries in the U.S.
+In fact, many students earn credits in this program to be more competitive as graduate, medical, or law school applicants.
+Graduates of the program are also more competitive for positions in the biomedical engineering industry, one of the fastest growing industries in the U.S.

-When pursuing the Biomedical Engineering minor, you should plan on adding an additional semester to your anticipated graduation date.
+When pursuing the Biomedical Engineering minor, you may need an additional semester to reach graduation.
 However, you may be able to count some of the Biomedical Engineering minor requirements toward your specific degree requirements.
-Check with Sara Neys, Biomedical Engineering Advisor, for prerequisite requirements on required courses and electives.

-By working closely with your advisor, you can take classes that will count towards the minor and your major requirements!
-All Biomedical Engineering minor students will be required to take the following three courses:
+All Biomedical Engineering minor students will be required to take the following courses: